 Social action brings people together and helps to develop and strengthen communities.

-There are a variety of ways in which Social action takes place across Cambridgeshire: These include:
+There are a variety of ways in which social action takes place across Cambridgeshire and these include the following.

 People giving time to assist local good causes.
 We all know that the context of volunteering is changing, with people having less disposable time to enter into long and formal volunteering commitments.
 The rise of more fluid forms of volunteering are taking place, including Micro-Volunteering, Time banking and Employee Supported Volunteering Schemes.
 If you are a Cambridgeshire based business and want to support a local good cause as part of a team building challenge please contact us.

 Peer support is about mutual self – help.
 Cambridgeshire ACRE are undertaking a range of activities around Community Mentoring in village halls, where one village hall supports another with skill, knowledge and guidance.
 For more information on Community Mentoring, contact Lisa Chambers.

 Time-banking supports the creation of a time based economy, where people exchange time in order to meet a community need.
 There are a number of time-banks across Cambridgeshire.

 Community Organising looks at the way in which communities come together to take action against social conditions they care about.
 Far from being a new concept, Community Organising has been with us since the 1930’s, but has received new momentum lately.
 For more information visit: http://www.corganisers.org.uk/who-we-are